Premiere (TV program): Aftermath and exit

 After the Monday airing of Premiere many of the color receivers which CBS had used to exhibit the broadcast were moved to various public locations such as downtown department stores, part of CBS's strategy to give its color broadcasts as much public exposure as possible.
 That week saw the debuts of two half-hour Monday-to-Friday color series.
 On Tuesday at 4:30 p.m.
 The World is Yours started its run.
 On Wednesday at 10:30 a.m.
 Modern Homemakers began.
 In the following weeks CBS extended its color broadcasting into the Midwest and began adding more color programs, including a series of Saturday college football games.

 On September 28, 1951, a New York Times ad announced that orders would now be taken for the CBS-Columbia combination color/black-and-white TV set which it had first advertised the day when Premiere aired three months earlier.
 Color viewership during these months had remained small and advertisers had mostly stayed away.
 Then on October 19, 1951 U.S. defense mobilizer Charles E. Wilson, head of the Office of Defense Mobilization (ODM), sent a letter to CBS president Frank Stanton requesting the suspension of the manufacture of color sets, stating that the increased requirements for the Korean emergency were more important than developing a new but nonessential product.
 CBS immediately complied and went further by ending all color broadcasting the next day after airing the North Carolina-Maryland college football game.
 This abrupt halt led Dr. DuMont and others to claim that CBS had found a face-saving way to exit from a doomed undertaking.

 NPA Order M-90, the regulation issued in 1951 by the National Production Authority (NPA) which had officially suspended color television set manufacturing, was rescinded in March 1953.
 However at that time CBS stated that it was no longer interested in continuing with its field-sequential color system.
-On December 17, 1953 the new "composite" dot-sequential color broadcasting method which had been developed through the Second NTSC was officially approved by the FCC as the replacement U.S. color television system standard.
+On December 17, 1953 the new "composite" dot-sequential color broadcasting method which had been developed through the Second NTSC was officially approved by the FCC as the replacement U.S. commercial color television system standard.